Great Lakes Community Foundations Water Initiative – Phase 2

 During the project design grant, the team met with over 50 community foundations to lay the groundwork for this project.
 The team found such interest and enthusiasm for this project that they had to limit participation to 31 community foundations (they had expected to attract interest from 12-18 foundations).

 This work builds upon a very successful earlier initiative the Fund and members of this team launched in the late 1990s.
 The Great Lakes Community Foundation Environmental Collaborative built new programs in 26 shoreline foundations, starting environmental programs and building donor networks.
-In this older initiative, Fund support was leveraged more than 14-fold, and this team is widely recognized as setting the standard for launching environmental programs in the community foundation field.
+In this older initiative, Fund support was leveraged more than 14-fold, and this team is recognized as setting the standard for launching environmental programs in the community foundation field.